 With a degree in theatre and film, and a background in multimedia education and children’s publishing, Frith loves how immersion, interactivity, and storytelling can combine to take visitors on a voyage of discovery.

 Frith lives in Wellington with her daughters and dog, and likes to ride her bike – except in a howling southerly.

 Russell Milledge, Lecturer in Media Arts, James Cook University

-The workshop will use digital imaging techniques associated with software such as Adobe Photoshop.
+The workshop used digital imaging techniques associated with software such as Adobe Photoshop.

-Time Tunnels introduces a method of visual storytelling that reanimates historical photographic imagery.
-Through engagement with media arts tools, participants learn how to effectively use motion to bring new meaning and perception to static 2D images in a simple process known as 2.5D animation.
+Time Tunnels introduced a method of visual storytelling that reanimates historical photographic imagery.
+Through engagement with media arts tools, participants learnt how to effectively use motion to bring new meaning and perception to static 2D images in a simple process known as 2.5D animation.

 • Understand the intermediate process of 2.5D animation

 • Repurpose historical photographic and graphic material for a contemporary audience